Sudan entry requirements for Israel passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for Israeli passport holders.
-You must obtain a visa from a Sudanese embassy or consulate before traveling.
+No. There is no visa-on-arrival facility for Israeli passport holders.
+You must obtain a visa from a Sudanese embassy or consulate before you travel.

-Processing times vary by embassy, but typically take 2–6 weeks.
-Apply at least 4–6 weeks before your planned departure.
+Processing times vary by embassy.
+It can take anywhere from a few days to several weeks.
+Contact the embassy for current timelines.
+It's best to apply at least 4–6 weeks before your planned departure.

 Official sources